Transportation & Urban Systems

 Master of Transportation & Urban Systems (MTUS)

 A minimum of 30 credits is required for the Master of Transportation & Urban Systems degree.
 At least 21 of these credits must be completed using approved courses numbered from 601-689, 691, and 700-797.
-A maximum of 4 credits will be awarded for the creative component.
+A minimum of 2 credits and maximum of 4 credits will be awarded for the creative component.

 Certificate in Transportation & Urban Systems

 The certificate in Transportation & Urban Systems will consist of a minimum of 9 course credits selected from the list of on-line courses.
-At present, this list includes: TL 751 Transportation Systems Security, TL 752 Transportation Planning and Environmental Compliance, TL 753 Transportation System Modeling, TL 754 Urban Transportation Systems Analysis, TL 755 Context Sensitive Solutions, and TL 786 Public Transportation.
-Additional courses may be offered on line in future years.
+At present, this list includes: TL 751 Transportation Systems Security, TL 752 Transportation Planning and Environmental Compliance, TL 753 Transportation System Modeling, TL 754 Urban Transportation Systems Analysis, TL 755 Context Sensitive Solutions, TL 756 Transportation Systems Laboratory, TL 786 Public Transportation, and TL 787 Public Transportation II.